medenzon/Game459/ADR/ADR_Development.md

 #5/2/2019

 - A leaderboard was implemented using CoreData
-- Star animation incorporates asynchronous process to detect the environmental data which is then translated and occurs while the avatar moves in accordance with the environmental data
+- The application incorporates asynchronous processes to detect the environmental data which is then translated.
+All of this occurs while the avatar is being moved based on the accelerometer data which is provided by the harware within the phone
+- Swift is a compiled language and when the application is compiled it's spun up inside Apple's proprietary containerization software
+- The timer instance needs to access the time library and change the time asynchronously, presenting the user with a countdown timer from one minute
 - Collision detection and the timer run in conjunction with the score of the user at the time which is then uploaded to the core data and displayed on a leaderboard to compare past results
 - The timer adds another asynchronous process that runs during the game, and it conforms to our layered architecture of views -> managers & delegates -> controllers
+- Please look at the github commits on both forks of the application on github to see communal participation in the development of this application.